|

 Explaining Myth

-All branches of Chinese Metaphysics, be it astrology, longevity, medicine, divination, or Feng Shui, is laid on the understanding of the Cosmic Trinity of Heaven, Earth, and Man.
+All branches of Chinese Metaphysics, be it astrology, longevity, medicine, divination, or Feng Shui, is laid on understanding of Cosmic Trinity of Heaven, Earth, and Man.
 Each of these three components is able to influence an individuals Destiny.

 So if you are asked, Can Feng Shui solve all our problems?